carshenas/carshenas/README.md

 - **Vetur**: As it might conflict with or duplicate functionality provided by Volar for Vue.js development.
 - **TODO Highlight**: As it might not be necessary when using ESLint and other code analysis tools.
+- **Typescript Vue Plugin (Volar)**: A plugin that augments TypeScript support for Vue.js, offering better code intelligence and tooling.

 **Do not change .vscode folder settings**